Estoril Tamariz Beach

 Estoril Portugal

-A few cafes and restaurants are found on the Cascais to São João promenade.
-The train journey of about forty minutes from the capital Lisbon stops at Estoril, Monte Estoril and Cascais.
-Cascais has a few museums such as the Cascais Museum of the Sea, Condes de Castro Guimarães Museum, and the lighthouse.
-It also has the Paula Rego Art Gallery.
+From São João to Cascais restaurants and cafes can be found on the beach promenade and in the centre.
+The train journey of about forty minutes from the capital Lisbon Cais do Sodré stops at al stations and Estoril, Monte Estoril and Cascais.
+You can find some museums such as the Cascais Museum of the Sea, Condes de Castro Guimarães Museum, in Cascais.
+The Paula Rego Art Gallery is dedicated to the work of this famous artist.

 Portugal is located in the western part of the Iberian Peninsula.
 It faces the Atlantic ocean on one side and has a border with Spain on the other.

-Estoril Portugal, View of Cascais from Tamariz Beach
+Estoril Tamariz Beach

-Portuguese Monarchy:
+Portuguese Monarchy

 Portugal’s monarchy began in 1143.
 The first King was D. Afonso Henriques who conquered the land from the Moors.
 From 1580 to 1640 Philip II of Spain ruled the country after which it reverted to the Portuguese monarchy.
-The last King Manuel II went into exile when Portugal became a Republic in 1910.
+The last monarch King D. Manuel II went into exile when Portugal became a Republic in 1910.
 From 1932 to 1968 the economist Dr António de Salazar ruled as Prime Minister.
 Dr Salazar was succeeded by Dr Marcelo Caetano who was overthrown in the 25th April 1974 revolution.
 From that time we have had elected Presidents and governments making the country a young democracy.

-Joining the European Union:
+Joining the European Union

 Portugal joined the European Union in 1986.
 It adopted the Euro as its currency in 1999 with the Euro notes and coins introduced in 2002 giving up the previous currency the Escudo.